Filmistaan: Production

 The Pakistani village depicted is actually Beermanna village situated in Rajasthan, India.
 The film was declared tax free in Maharashtra due to the idea of binding the countries of India and Pakistan.

 The 1987 Soviet film A Man from the Boulevard des Capucines directed by Alla Surikova has a similar theme.

 Awards

-In 2013 Filmistaan won the National Film Award for Best Feature Film in Hindi.
-Awards for movies from 2012 were given in 2013.
+Filmistaan won the National Film Award for Best Feature Film in Hindi at 60th National Film Awards.